Building a ReAct Agent with Tools in LangGraph

 Implementing the ReAct (Reasoning + Acting) execution pattern

-In linear chains and conditional routers are useful, but true agentic behaviors require loop cycles.
-The ReAct pattern (Reasoning + Acting) is a classic agent design where the LLM decides which action to take (by calling a tool), observes the tool's result, and repeats this cycle until it has collected enough information to answer the user's query.
+Linear chains and conditional routers are useful, but true agentic behavior needs loops.
+The ReAct pattern (Reasoning + Acting) is a classic agent design.
+The LLM decides which action to take by calling a tool, observes the result, and repeats the cycle until it has enough information to answer the query.

-This guide covers building a stateful ReAct agent in LangGraph.
-We will define custom tools for retrieving weather data and evaluating math expressions, bind them to a local Qwen 3 model, and compose a cyclic graph that routes between the agent and tools dynamically.
+In this blog, we build a stateful ReAct agent in LangGraph.
+We define custom tools for weather data and math expressions, bind them to a local Qwen 3 model, and compose a cyclic graph that routes between the agent and the tools.

-Before starting, ensure you have basic graph routing experience.
-Refer to Conditional Routing in LangGraph Workflows as a prerequisite.
+Before we start, we should know basic graph routing.
+See Conditional Routing in LangGraph Workflows as a prerequisite.

 Master LangGraph and LangChain